-About Deloitte
+Deloitte.

-Deloitte refers to one or more of Deloitte Touche Tohmatsu Limited, a UK private company limited by guarantee ("DTTL"), its network of member firms, and their related entities.
+About Deloitte Deloitte refers to one or more of Deloitte Touche Tohmatsu Limited, a UK private company limited by guarantee ("DTTL"), its network of member firms, and their related entities.
 DTTL and each of its member firms are legally separate and independent entities.
 DTTL (also referred to as "Deloitte Global") does not provide services to clients.
-Please see www. deloitte.com/about for a detailed description of DTTL and its member firms.
-Please see www.deloitte.com/us/about for a detailed description of the legal structure of Deloitte LLP and its subsidiaries.
+In the United States, Deloitte refers to one or more of the US member firms of DTTL, their related entities that operate using the "Deloitte" name in the United States and their respective affiliates.
 Certain services may not be available to attest clients under the rules and regulations of public accounting.
+Please see www.deloitte.com/about to learn more about our global network of member firms.
 This publication contains general information only and Deloitte is not, by means of this publication, rendering accounting, business, financial, investment, legal, tax, or other professional advice or services.
 This publication is not a substitute for such professional advice or services, nor should it be used as a basis for any decision or action that may affect your business.
 Before making any decision or taking any action that may affect your business, you should consult a qualified professional advisor.
 Deloitte shall not be responsible for any loss sustained by any person who relies on this publication.
 Copyright © 2018 Deloitte Development LLC.
 All rights reserved.